lawrencesiao/Slidifyppt/index.md

 ---
 ## Preprocessing

-`Of course those people live in the areas far away from city center spend more time on commuting....`
+`Of course those people live in these areas spend more time on commuting....`

 ```r